 A student may commence training approximately every two weeks.
 This start schedule is possible because our freshman classes are based primarily on a weekly cycle.
-Graduation occurs following the required number of hours as specified for training programs.
-If a program is full the start dates are subject to change.
+Graduation occurs following the required number of hours as specified for each training program.
+If a program is full, the start dates are subject to change.

-The school is closed on Sunday and the following holidays: New Year's Day, The week of July 4th, Labor Day, Memorial Day, Thanksgiving Day, Christmas Eve through New Year's Day.
+The school is closed on Sunday and the following holidays: New Year's Day, July 4th, Labor Day, Memorial Day, Thanksgiving Day, and Christmas Eve through New Year's Day.